-After the first contract year, in accordance with F.S.
-402.7306, providers in good standing that offer CFBHN-funded services accredited by the Joint Commission (JC), Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA) or other recognized body, undergo a FULL monitoring once every three years.
-A LIMITED review process is utilized for the other two years of the three-year cycle.
+After the first contract year, in accordance with section 402.7306, Florida Statutes, NSPs in good standing that offer CFBHN-funded services accredited by the Joint Commission (JC), Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA) or other recognized body, undergo a FULL monitoring once every three years.
+A LIMITED review process is implemented during the other two years of the three-year cycle.

 Programs that require an annual review are an exception to this guideline.
-These include those funded by federal Block Grants, newly-developed state or federal programs, or activities that require ongoing service validation.
-Unaccredited providers that meet the Network Service Provider criteria defined in policy are also monitored annually according to standards and guidelines established by CFBHN's Network accreditation through CARF.
+These include those funded by federal Block Grants, newly-developed or newly-funded state or federal programs, or activities that require ongoing service validation.
+Unaccredited providers that meet the Network Direct Service Provider criteria defined in policy are also monitored annually according to standards and guidelines established by CFBHN's Network accreditation through CARF.

-COALITION monitoring is conducted with unaccredited NSPs that provide prevention-focused, community coalition services.
+COALITION monitoring is conducted with unaccredited NSPs that provide preventionfocused, community coalition services.
 Providers that are unaccredited and only offer coalition services (with no direct client contact), are eligible to be monitored on a biennial basis.
 If an NSP offers coalition activities and is funded by CFBHN to offer additional services in the community, it is not eligible for biennial review.
-Instead, that organization is reviewed on an annual basis.

-Formal monitoring, outside of the schedule outlined above, can be requested by DCF, the Board of Directors, CEO, COO, or other members of the Executive team as deemed necessary to address identified concerns with a contracted NSP.
+Formal monitoring, outside of the schedule outlined above, can be requested by DCF, the Board of Directors, President/CEO, COO, or other members of the Executive team as deemed necessary to address identified concerns with a subcontracted NSP.
 This type of monitoring may be conducted at any time, and at any interval, regardless of the provider's accreditation status.

 The CQI team works with the Finance, Contract and Network Development and Clinical Services (NDCS) departments to maintain a current understanding of each NSP's funding and the applicable program requirements.
 All monitoring-related correspondence and reports are maintained in an electronic file in SharePoint on the CFBHN server.
-CQI coordinates with the Finance and IT departments to identify and correct any errors discovered in billing data entry.
+CQI coordinates with the Finance and NDCS departments to identify and correct any errors discovered in billing data entry.